skeeto/xxtea/README.md

 I wanted to study XXTEA and experiment more with Merkle–Damgård constructions.
 I also wanted to dogfood [w64devkit][w64devkit], so except for the unix bits, this was entirely implemented from scratch within w64devkit in a fresh Windows installation.
+To build with w64devkit:

+    make EXE=.exe

 This implementation does not exploit it, but chunks can be authenticated and decrypted in parallel since the MAC is keyed with both the MAC key and